Call for Residencies at the Milieux Institute

-The Milieux Institute for Arts, Culture, and Technology at Concordia University launches its 2024-2025 call for residencies dedicated to Hexagram Network co-investigator, collaborators, and student members.
+The Milieux Institute for Arts, Culture, and Technology at Concordia University offers residency opportunities exclusively for Hexagram Network co-investigators, collaborators, and student members.

 Encouraging the sharing of expertise and resources amongst the Network, this program aims at recognizing and promoting Hexagram’s research-creation activities and supporting the development of members’ projects, particularly in their experimentation, implementation, dissemination, and documentation phases.